Rabergsel/rabergsel/README.md

 ###

 Welcome to my GitHub page.
 Nice to see you here.
 I am a mechatronic student from Austria who is completly into coding and algorithms.
 You can see my best projects here.
-Even though I never had a informatical education, I learnt a lot of stuff myself.
+Even though I never had an informatical education, I learnt a lot of stuff myself.
 My favorite programming language always has been and probably will be C#, as it is soooo easy.

 But I also learnt TypeScript due to some other projects, Scala because I wanted to understand the code of my favorite Chess website lichess.org, and MATLAB because it is a crazy tool.